25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 Profile of a young man wearing a modern mullet with shaggy texture

 Let the curls shine.
-A mid fade around the ears gives structure while the top and back stay loose and voluminous.
+The taper around the ears gives structure, while the top and back stay loose and voluminous.
 This is the one for texture-rich hair types that refuse to be tamed.

 Hair type: Curly to coily textures (3A-4A curl patterns)